Flo-R1der/Promatic-3_ESP-bridge/README.md

 This file is basically a copy of the ESP8266 and is working the same way.
 Also the entities mentioned above are similar.
 However, the ESP32 has some considerable extras defined:
 - **Bluetooth Beacon**
-  - can be used to identify the vehicle, on which the garage door should open.
+  - can be used to identify the vehicle or occupancy of the garage.
   - To discover bluetooth beacons, you might use the [discovery code](ESP32-C3-mini_beacon-discovery.yaml) first.
 - **Bluetooth Proxy**
   - To proxy bluetooth signals (button press, BLE-sensors, etc.) to your Home Assistant instance.